-Preferably children should not constantly change from one type of meal to another.
 If at any time you wish to change your child’s lunchtime eating arrangements please notify the office in advance as this will ensure that a dinner is always available for your child and that dinners are not cooked and wasted.

 Home Packed Lunches

 If your child brings a home packed lunch please would you bear the following in mind:-

 Please pack sandwich in foil or a suitable container that can be opened by the child